-Gina's course is a tremendous value for people who want to expand their work-at-home arsenal by providing virtual assistant services.
+A virtual assistant course is of tremendous value for people who want to expand their work-at-home arsenal by providing virtual assistant services.

 I already blabbed a lot at the beginning of this post about how essential and valuable virtual assistants are to busy bloggers and business people.
 I currently have fourteen virtual assistants performing various tasks, and I’d be LOST without them!
 But what I like most about what Gina offers is that she takes all the guesswork out of starting your virtual assistant business and finding clients.

 Do you have questions for Gina?
 Leave a comment below!